Free nationwide shipping on all orders!

 Changing the DPI of an image can be done in most graphic software, but it is worth noting that changing the dots per inch does not change the size of your image or the size of the file.
 When working with an image you need to print, it’s a great idea to set the target resolution before you resize it.

-This really helps preventing making the image too small to print at your chosen finished size.
+This really helps prevent making the image too small to print at your chosen finished size.

-We have talked a lot about which DPI setting to use for print and which DPI for digital images on screen, but now we are now going to discuss how you can change the DPI or dots per inch in photoshop.
+We have talked a lot about which DPI setting to use for print and which DPI for digital images on screen, but now we are going to discuss how you can change the DPI in Photoshop.

 You can use this to save your images for screens at a smaller size too as DPI for digital images can be a lot smaller.
 You will notice that they will upload a lot quicker as well!

-Open your image in Photoshop and go to Image and then Image size.
+Open your image in Adobe Photoshop go to Image and then Image Size.
 You will want to uncheck the resample box as this will upscale your image to a poorer quality.

 Photoshop DPI

-We check DPI of any supplied artwork at the time as part of our proofing process to ensure you get high quality prints and service.
+We check the DPI of any supplied artwork at the time as part of our proofing process to ensure you get high-quality prints and service.
 Any issues or need help feel free to get in touch.
+Don’t forget we have a template library where you can download all the templates for your printed items ensuring they are setup correctly from the start.